williameclee/slepian_ulmo/README.md

 ### Projection of other fields to Slepian functions
 The CSR GRACE mascon data (all components), various GIA models, and the sea-level fingerprints (all components) are natively supported to be projected to Slepian functions.
 The functions are:

-- `gia2plmt`: The geoid deformation due to GIA is projected to SH coefficients.
+- `gia2plmt`: Fetch the the geoid deformation due to GIA projected to SH coefficients.
-- `gia2slept`: The geoid deformation due to GIA is projected to Slepian coefficients.
+- `gia2slept`: Fetch the geoid deformation due to GIA projected to Slepian coefficients.
 This and the above function replace `correct4gia` from slepian_delta.
+- `grace2trend`: Compute the GRACE mass trend in a given domain.
-- `mascon2plmt`: The CSR GRACE mascon data is projected to Slepian coefficients.
+- `mascon2plmt`: Fetch the CSR GRACE mascon data projected to Slepian coefficients.
-- `mascon2slept`: The CSR GRACE mascon data is projected to Slepian coefficients.
+- `mascon2slept`: Fetch the CSR GRACE mascon data projected to Slepian coefficients.
+- `mass2weq`: Converts mass data to water equivalent.
+- `slep2xyz`: Converts Slepian functions to a mesh on a sphere.
-- `slf2plmt`: The sea-level fingerprints are projected to SH coefficients.
+- `slf2plmt`: Fetch the sea-level fingerprints projected to SH coefficients.
-- `slf2slept`: The sea-level fingerprints are projected to Slepian coefficients.
+- `slf2slept`: Fetch the sea-level fingerprints projected to Slepian coefficients.

 ### Modifications to functions from other packages